William Tynbegh: Early career

-He was born in Ireland to a family of Welsh origin: his surname derives from the town of Tenby in Pembrokeshire.
-The Nicholas Tynbegh to whom the Crown directed him to convey lands in County Meath in 1414 was presumably a family member.
-In 1391 he received a license to study law in England.
-Somewhat surprisingly (since he can only have been called to the Bar a few years previously) he was appointed Lord Chief Justice of the King's Bench for Ireland as early as 1396 and Chief Baron of the Irish Exchequer in 1397.
-In 1400, in an act seemingly without precedent, he resigned from the Bench to become Attorney General.
-He is mentioned again as Chief Baron in 1405, when he apparently received a fresh patent of appointment.
-In 1409, and again in 1412, he received a royal commission to act as justice of the peace in Dublin and the adjoining counties.
-In 1409 he sat on a three-man commission to inquire into the export of foodstuffs from Ireland without royal licence; he was then acting as Deputy Lord Treasurer.
-In the same year he was one of five judges who heard a case of novel disseisin against the High Sheriff of Meath.
+Exchequer Roll

+Tynbegh acted as Deputy Treasurer again in 1414, as evidenced by the Exchequer Issue Roll for that year.
+This is one of the very few public records which survived the Four Courts explosion during the Battle of Dublin in 1922.
+It was compiled at Tynbegh's request.
+The Roll states that he was appointed Deputy Treasurer in the absence of Sir Laurence Merbury, who had gone to England on official business.
+The Roll gives a vivid account of the troubled state of Ireland under English rule in that year, and useful information on the members of the Royal Council.

+Later career

+In the same year, he was one of five judges who heard a case of novel disseisin against the High Sheriff of Meath.
 He was Seneschal of County Wexford about 1413.
 He returned to the Court of Exchequer for a third term as Chief Baron in 1415, and was transferred to the Court of Common Pleas (Ireland) as Chief Justice in 1419.
-He apparently stepped down from the latter office, but was reappointed in 1424, not long before his death.
+He apparently stepped down from the latter office but was reappointed in 1424, not long before his death.
 A royal writ dated 1424 refers to his appointment in the previous January, and orders that he be paid his arrears of salary.

 In 1421 he persuaded the Crown to pardon Ralph Drake of Athboy, who had been declared an outlaw, not because of any notorious crime, but as a fairly common legal device in civil proceedings against a debtor.
 In the same year he sat on a commission with Reginald de Snyterby to try cases of treason in County Dublin.

+Landowner

 In 1419 he was given custody of the lands at Stillorgan held by Robert Derpatrick, recently deceased, during the minority of Robert's brother and heir Stephen.
-He obtained a further grant on Stephen's death.
-He apparently experienced some difficulty in establishing control of Derpatrick, as in 1423 he felt obliged to remind the Crown of the grant.
+He obtained a further grant of the estate on Stephen's death, although there was a female heir, Robert's daughter Alice.
+He apparently experienced some difficulty in establishing control of Derpatrick, which was also claimed by his long-term opponent, the Earl of Ormonde, as in 1423 he was obliged to remind the Crown of the grant.
+The Crown accordingly made him a fresh grant of the lands.

 In 1420 he witnessed the charter by which King Henry V guaranteed certain liberties and privileges to the Mayor and citizens of Dublin.